 ACCOUNTANTS, ATTORNEYS, AND FINANCIAL ADVISORS BEWARE

-Although a small number of states have enacted regulations governing Internal Revenue Code Section 1031 exchange QI companies (see Asset Preservation’s website for more information on various state QI regulations), there are no federal regulations regarding QI’s and the safeguarding of exchange funds.
-Accordingly, it is important for both the taxpayer and the taxpayer’s tax/legal advisors to perform due diligence before choosing a QI company.
+Although a small number of states have enacted regulations governing Internal Revenue Code Section 1031 exchange companies / qualified intermediary companies (see Asset Preservation’s website for more information on various state QI regulations), there are no federal regulations regarding QI’s and the safeguarding of exchange funds.
+Accordingly, it is important for both the taxpayer and the taxpayer’s tax/legal advisors to perform due diligence before choosing a 1031 exchange company.

 The importance of this can be seen in Winters v.
 Dowdall (Winters v.
 Dowdall 63 A.D.3d 650 (2009) 882 N.Y.S.2d 100).
 In this case, the taxpayer sold a relinquished property in New York and retained Patrick Dowdall, of the law firm Dowdall and Associates, P.C.
 (Dowdall), purported experts in the field, to provide guidance with their 1031 exchange, and specifically with the selection of a QI.